Flora of China (series): Reception

 Paul Ormerod noted that the series has made "has made studies [of Chinese flora] considerably easier for those not fluent in reading Chinese".
 A reviewer of Volume 6 praised the series, writing "I can wholeheartedly recommend the Flora of China series to readers, both for its content and for the quality of its production".
 Another scholar wrote about Volume 25 that it was "an important and long-anticipated part" of the series.

+Flora Reipublicae Popularis Sinicae

+The FRPS consists of 80 volumes in 126 books published from 1959–2004.
+It includes 301 families, 3408 genera, 31142 species of vascular plants, with 9801 pictures.。An index was published in December 2005, containing 65000 Chinese names and 120000 Latin names.

+The first three volumes were published in 1959–1963.
+The Cultural Revolution resulted in a pause and work continued in 1973.

+The FRPS received State Natural Science Award First Class in 2009.